paytaca/watchtower-cash/README.md

 # watchtower

-WatchTower.cash is a Bitcoin Cash (BCH) blockchain watcher and notification infrastructure.
+WatchTower.cash is a blockchain watcher and notification service for Bitcoin Cash.
+It is backed by a redundant and elastic infrastructure to guarantee uptime and reliability.